-In contrast to rational approximation which converges only at a root-exponential rate, our method converges exponentially.
-When compared to the DE-Sinc approximation method which requires a large number of collocation points placed at the both endpoints after applying the smooth transformation (even when singularities only happen at only one endpoint), and reciprocal-log approximation which uses many collocation points together with least squares, our method has a small number both of basis functions and collocation points, such that the coefficients can be determined via a square, low-dimensional Vandermonde-like system.
+Our method converges exponentially, in contrast to rational approximation which converges only at a root-exponential rate.
+When compared to the DE-Sinc approximation method which requires a large number of collocation points placed at the both endpoints after applying the smooth transformation (even when singularities only occur at only one endpoint), and reciprocal-log approximation which uses many collocation points together with least squares, our method has a small number of both basis functions and collocation points, such that the coefficients can be determined via a square, low-dimensional Vandermonde-like system.
 Unlike the method proposed by Beylkin and Monz\'{o}n \cite{expo}, which only ensures an accurate approximation at equidistant points, our method ensures a small uniform error over the entire interval.
 Compared to expert-driven approximation, our method does not require any prior knowledge of the singularity types, besides the values of $a$ and $b$, and the resulting basis functions depend only on these values, together with the precision $\epsilon$.